-- When done, remove the bowl from oven, dump in the flour and stir it in quickly with a wooden spoon until it comes together and forms a ball which pulls away from the sides of the bowl.
+- When done, carefully remove the bowl from oven (or microwave), dump in the flour and stir it in quickly with a wooden spoon until it comes together and forms a ball, which pulls away from the sides of the bowl.

-- Once the dough is cool enough to handle, pat it into the shell with the heel of your and, and use your fingers to press it up the sides of the tart mold.
+- Once the dough is cool enough to handle, pat it into the shell with your fingers and press it up the sides of the tart mold.

-- Prick the dough all over with the tines of a fork about ten times, then bake the tart shell in the oven for 15 minutes, or until the dough is golden brown.
+- Prick the dough base all over with a fork.
+Place the tart shells on a baking tray and transfer to the oven.
+Bake for 15 minutes, or until the dough is golden brown.